Eagle-Eye-Solutions/integration-commerce-tools/integration/docs/installation.md

 taxes, the latter should run after promotions are calculated.
 In this case, a different solution should be adopted to guarantee the ordering.
 See [commercetools documentation](https://docs.commercetools.com/api/projects/api-extensions#multiple-api-extensions-in-a-single-api-call).

+## Next Steps

+To learn how the plugin works, please refer to the [how it works](integration/docs/how-it-works.md) page